✓ Updated May 2026

 Getting Around Torres del Paine National Park, Chile

-Renting a car offers the most flexibility for exploring Torres del Paine at your own pace, allowing you to stop at viewpoints and trailheads as you please.
-Roads within the park are mostly gravel.
+Renting a car offers the most flexibility for exploring Torres del Paine and its surroundings at your own pace.
+It's essential if you plan to visit less accessible viewpoints or make spontaneous stops along the scenic routes.

 Organized Tours